 5. Story time

 Reading stories is something else that can be worked into a daily routine, and it’s a habit that can last a lifetime.
-Not only this, but research has revealed that dads that read to their children can positively affect their creative development, says Beth.
-“Dads tend to relate what they’re reading in the book to real life experiences,” says Beth, which has a great impact on imagination and language down the track.
+Not only this, but research has revealed that dads who read to their children can positively affect their creative development, says Beth.
+“Dads tend to relate what they’re reading in the book to real life experiences,” she says, which has a great impact on imagination and language down the track.

 6. Special songs